From Xojo Documentation

 A Toolbar is a series of buttons that appear in one place on the web page.

-There are several types of buttons you can add to a Toolbar:
+There are several types of buttons you can add to a Toolbar.
+See WebToolbarButton.ButtonStyles for a complete list.

 Below is a list of commonly used events, properties and methods for the Toolbar.
 Refer to WebToolbar in the Language Reference for the complete list.

-- Called when a toolbar button is clicked.
+- Called when a toolbar button is pressed.
 Supplies the button that was clicked as an Item parameter (of type WebToolbarButton).

-- Called when a toolbar menu is clicked.
-Supplies the button that was clicked (Item) and the menu that was clicked (Choice).
+- Called when a toolbar menu is selected.
+Supplies the button that was pressed (Item) and the menu that was selected (hitItem).

-- Used to get a specific button by either its index (0-based) or its name.
+- Used to get a specific button by its index.

 Standard buttons can be clicked and are called Toolbar Buttons.